-The University recognises the need to provide appropriate training and development for managers, supervisors and staff to facilitate the implementation and maintenance of safe systems of work.
+The University recognises the need to provide appropriate training and development for managers, supervisors, and staff to facilitate the implementation and maintenance of safe systems of work.
 The Occupational Health and Safety Division, via the UQ Staff Development Program, offer training to promote, enhance and support ongoing compliance with, and continual improvement of, the University's Occupational Health and Safety Management System.

-2.3 CMM OCCUPATIONAL HEALTH & SAFETY GOALS 2015 - 2017
+2.3 CMM OCCUPATIONAL HEALTH & SAFETY GOALS

-The CMM endorses and adopts the Universities OH&S policy.
-Accordingly, the CMM's goals reflect those of the university: http://www.uq.edu.au/ohs/index.html?page=133948
+The CMM endorses and adopts the University's OH&S policy.
+Accordingly, the CMM's goals reflect those of the university.